Banur: Religion

 The town's mosque fell during the 1990s, due to ravages of time and weather.
 However, Banur still has many old temples, such as Mai Banno temple, Basanti Devi temple, Gugga Mari and Shitla Mata temple.

 A three-day mela (religious fair) is organised every year at Gugga Mari on Naumi of Shraavana month, where people offer onions and wheat at the Mari.
 A mela is also organised at Shitla Mata temple every year where people offer chickpeas, dal and water.

-Banur has a very big Gurudwara on the Chandigarh-Rajpura National Highway, which is in memory of Banda Singh Bahadur.
+Banur has a Gurudwara on the Chandigarh-Rajpura National Highway, which is in memory of Banda Singh Bahadur.
 The Gurudwara organises various religious functions every year.

 Banur is also diksha place of Jain saint Aatma Ram ji maharaj, who became a Jain monk under a tree in this city.
 Later he became Aacharya(head) of Jain shwetambar sthanakwasi shraman sangh.
 Many Jain monks visit this city time to time and chaturmas are held every year.